VanOns/laravel-translations-sync/README.md

 ## License

-The scripts and documentation in this project are released under the [MIT License][license].
+The scripts and documentation in this project are released under the [GPL-3.0 License][license].

 ---